-The Nakamoto Group, Inc. performed an annual inspection for compliance with the ICE Performance-Based National Detention Standards (PBNDS) 2011 of the Webb County Detention Center in Laredo, Texas during the period of February 4-6, 2020.
+The Nakamoto Group, Inc. performed a remote annual inspection for compliance with the ICE Performance-Based National Detention Standards (PBNDS) 2011 of the Webb County Detention Center in Laredo, Texas during the period of February 1-3, 2021.
 This is an IGSA facility.

-The inspection was performed under the guidance of members were:
+The inspection was performed under the guidance of the second sec